JennyO512/SASsyGPT/README.md

 # Python Flask Example

-This is a [Flask](https://flask.palletsprojects.com/en/1.1.x/) app that serves a simple JSON response.
+This WAS a simple [Flask](https://flask.palletsprojects.com/en/1.1.x/) app that serves a simple JSON response.
+I have cloned it and edited it for my needs.
+You can make your own by cloning this template for your needs.

 [![Deploy on Railway](https://railway.app/button.svg)](https://railway.app/new/template/zUcpux)